An Evening With George Bell (Episode 44)

 Most of us know about grade 2, of course, with its 180 contractions designed to make braille quicker to read and write and occupy less space.

-Grade 3 extends this concept still further with over 300 additional contractions, rules to allow vowells to be omitted, and provisions for reducing spaces and new lines.
+Grade 3 extends this concept still further with over 300 additional contractions, rules to allow vowels to be omitted, and provisions for reducing spaces and new lines.
 Whilst it’s not an officially recognised code, it has a loyal following amongst long-time braillists, who have used it very successfully to take shorthand notes or transcribe passages of text for reading aloud.
 It’s especially useful in conjunction with a hand frame or slate and stylus.

 James Bowden led a session exploring this code in more detail on Tuesday 20 July.
 Whilst he wasn’t able to cover all of the 300+ contractions in an hour, he did explain the concepts used to form them, introduce some of the most useful ones and the rules which govern their use, and signposted to resources with more information.